sparkfabrik/terraform-google-gcp-mysql-db-and-user-creation-helper/README.md

 1. Start an instance of [CloudSQL Auth Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy), for this purpose two null resources will be created for each user added to the database, enabling this option requires the [presence of the proxy executable](https://cloud.google.com/sql/docs/mysql/sql-proxy) in the filesystem where `terraform apply` is executed.
 2. Connect from a [CloudSQL Auth Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) instance not present in the filesystem.

+###IMPORTANT

+CloudSQL Auth Proxy needs the CloudSQL instance to expose a public IP address in order to function.

 <!-- BEGIN_TF_DOCS -->
 ## Providers